yingweiwo

 Pharmacodynamics

-Fluoxetine blocks the serotonin reuptake transporter in the presynaptic terminal, which ultimately results in sustained levels of 5-hydroxytryptamine (5-HT) in certain brain areas.
-However, fluoxetine binds with relatively poor affinity to 5-HT, dopaminergic, adrenergic, cholinergic, muscarinic, and histamine receptors which explains why it has a far more desirable adverse effect profile compared to earlier developed classes of antidepressants such as tricyclic antidepressants.
+Blocking the serotonin reuptake transporter at the presynaptic terminal ultimately leads to a sustained increase in serotonin (5-HT) levels in certain brain regions.
+Fluoxetine.
+However, fluoxetine has relatively low affinity for serotonin (5-HT), dopaminergic, adrenergic, cholinergic, muscarinic, and histamine receptors, which explains its more favorable adverse reaction profile compared to earlier-developed antidepressants such as tricyclic antidepressants.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.